Contact Tawnya McDonald, Program Director

 Change of major: To be accepted into the Social Work program at Champlain from within another major at the College-and given permission to enroll in 200-level and above Social Work courses at the College-the following criteria must be met:

-Champlain College freshmen will submit a Program Application to their Social Work faculty advisor by mid-term of their second semester at the College.
+Champlain College first-year students will submit a Program Application to their Social Work faculty advisor by mid-term of their second semester at the College.

 The application includes: